AryehSilver1/SNAQ/README.md

   - Run the average distance calculation and visualization code.
   - Choose appropriate colors and adjust labels for clear data presentation.

-## Output
+### Output
 The outputs include various plots and visualizations that provide insights into cellular interactions and spatial distributions within the tissue sample.
-Each plot helps in understanding different aspects of the cellular environment, aiding in scientific analysis and research dissemination.
+These visualizations help in understanding different aspects of the cellular environment, aiding in scientific analysis and research dissemination.
+The types of plots generated include:

+1. **Three Concentric Rings Plot**: Visualizes the proportion of different cellular markers within three concentric rings around each cell type.
+2. **Cell Grid Plot**: Shows the spatial arrangement of cells on a grid based on their coordinates within a tissue sample.
+3. **C+ Cell Count Bar Graph**: Displays counts of C+ and C- cells across different cell types using a bar graph.
+4. **Distance to Closest Cell Control Plot**: Evaluates the minimum distance from each macrophage to the closest cell, highlighting macrophage isolation or clustering.
+5. **Opposite Average Distance Plot**: Calculates and visualizes the average distance of the closest cells of type B from every cell of types A or D.

+These plots provide comprehensive insights into the spatial patterns and interactions of different cell types, facilitating a deeper understanding of the cellular microenvironment.

 ## Running the Test Data